OpenSIPS/sipssert-opensips-tests/README.md

 Runs a simple parking scenario where a call is sent to a media server then picked up by the called entity later.

+#### 26.parking-late-bye
+Run the same as [26.parking](#26parking) scenario, but delays the bye towards the initial entity until the pickup is established.

+#### 26.parking-late-bye-delay
+Run the same as [26.parking-late-bye](#26parking-late-bye) scenario, but delays the BYE being sent with a configured value.

 #### 27.top-hiding-reject
 Run the same as [25.top-hiding](#25top-hiding) scenario, but send re-INVITEs which are rejected.